See a list of Information Systems Programs by Clicking Here!

 Schools that provide current facilities and curriculum are of a higher quality for potential information systems specialists due to the need to remain ahead of the curve when it comes to system construction and security.
 Schools that provide practical education should be on the top of the list because they provide an early look into the type of work that must be performed in order to successfully operate in the field.

 Large companies maintain internal servers and systems which hold sensitive information.
 This is true of companies in many areas, regardless of the type of business.
 As a result the need for professionals to create and maintain secure internal storage systems is high, and increasing.
-When considering entering this field, professionals should expect large growth when over the next decade, especially as technology, both in terms of hardware and software, becomes more and more complex.

 The BLS estimates the job growth for information systems professionals will be an astounding 21% through 2024 which is three times the national job growth forecast for all occupations in the United States.
 The CIS industry is estimated to add some 118,000 jobs through this same reporting period with heavy growth in cloud computing, cybersecurity, and mobile networks.